 Gather Your Papers

 Technically, authorities can demand proof of prescription for any prescribed drug.
 However, police will essentially always want proof of your right to take marijuana, and very few officers will question your right to take things like Coumadin, replacement hormones, or prescription strength Tylenol.
 Prepare your evidence in advance.
 Keep your marijuana user ID with you at all times, but don’t keep it in the same place as your driver’s license.
 If an officer sees anything indicating your right to use marijuana during an unrelated traffic stop, the tone and purpose of the officer’s inquiries may change dramatically.

 Ideally, you only take your medication at home.
 However, if you ever transported your medical marijuana in your car, or if you ever used marijuana around your car, you need to make sure you aren’t carrying around more than the legal limit of six ounces.
 You need to keep prescription and purchase information together, so removing those items from your vehicle serves two purposes.
 General cleaning limits the chances of an officer becoming suspicious.
 It’s reasonable to search a driver whose car smells like marijuana, after all.

 Establish Safe Habits

+While marijuana is legal in New Jersey for both recreational and medical use, driving under the influence of marijuana is still illegal.
 Take marijuana at home, and only take it when you have nowhere to go for the rest of the day.
 Usually, this means taking your medication in the evening.
 Emergencies happen, but the fewer reasons you have to leave your home after taking your medication, the fewer temptations you face to drive while under the influence.
 Do what you can to prepare for emergencies in advance.
 If you don’t live with someone who can take you to the hospital or handle unexpected errands, seek out a friend or family member who can stay on call.
 Following a regular dosage schedule will help you have ready support.

 Choose an Attorney